zdne/zdne-old.org/resume.md

 _**Self employed, September 2012 — January 2013**_

 Authored loyalty cards app “Thin Wallet” which ranked #161 on the US App Store in the Top free apps.
+Helped over 400 000 users to manage their loyalty cards and have a better shopping experience.

-Built break-through app and service for Apple Passbook “Passauthority.com” which was replaced by Apple Wallet.
+Built break-through app and service for Apple Passbook “Passauthority.com” which was later replaced by Apple Wallet.

 ---